AIDA64

-AIDA64 is a system information, diagnostics, and auditing application developed by FinalWire Ltd (a Hungarian company) that runs on Windows, Android, iOS, ChromeOS, Windows Phone, Sailfish OS, Ubuntu Touch and Tizen operating systems.
+AIDA64 is a system information, diagnostics, and auditing application developed by FinalWire Ltd (a Hungarian company) that runs on Windows, Android, iOS, ChromeOS, Windows Phone (cancelled), Sailfish OS, Ubuntu Touch and Tizen operating systems.
 It displays detailed information on the components of a computer.
 Information can be saved to file in formats such as HTML, CSV, or XML.

 History

 ASMDEMO

 Aida started in 1995 with the freeware ASMDEMO, a 16 bit DOS hardware analyser software with basic capabilities.
 The first public release was ASMDEMO v870, provided with CPU and disk benchmarks.

 AIDA

 Then, in 2000, AIDA 1.0 was released provided with a hardware database with 12,000 entries, support for 32-bit MMX and SSE benchmarks.
 It has been written by Tamás Miklós.